 adding a left-turn lane on SR 20 at the Solid Waste Complex and designing changes to the Parker/Morris road intersection?

-There have been rear-end collisions related to vehicles turning in and out of the Solid Waste Complex.
-Our highest priority is reducing the frequency and severity of these collisions between Morris and Jacobs.
+A high rate of rear-end collisions related to vehicles turning in and out of the Solid Waste Complex have occurred.
+This will help reduce the frequency and severity of these collisions between Morris Road and Jacobs Road.

 The End Result

 Adding a turn lane will help improve safety and reduce the number of collisions for drivers turning in and out of the Solid Waste Complex.
-Since the project is located within the Ebey’s Landing National Historical Reserve, we are designing it in such a way as to minimize impacts to the reserve.
+Because the project is located within the Ebey's Landing National Historical Reserve, we are designing it in such a way as to minimize and mitigate impacts to the reserve.
 Closing the SR 20/Smith Prairie Road intersection eliminates the collision risk.
 Eliminating the Parker Road/SR 20 intersection and moving Parker Road to intersection with Morris Road will improve safety and reduce collisions as well.

-The installation of a turn lane adjacent to the Solid Waste Complex and the shoulder widening will reduce the frequency and severity of collisions.
+- Installing a turn lane adjacent to the Solid Waste Complex and the shoulder-widening will reduce the frequency and severity of collisions.

-Improvements to the Parker/Morris roads intersections will help reduce the chance of collisions and improve visibility on SR 20.
+- Improvements to the SR 20 and Parker/Morris roads intersections will help reduce the opportunity for collisions.

 What is the project timeline?